suhassrivats/Udacity-Data-Structures-and-Algorithms/3_ProblemsVsAlgorithms/explanation_5_AutocompleteWithTries.md

 *Space complexity:*

 - Insert => `O(n)` where `n` is the total number of nodes in a Trie.
-Initially, we expect Trie space to grow linearly with the input number of words but gradually decrease as new words are likely to overlap with the existing nodes.
+Initially, we expect Trie space to grow linearly with the input number of words but it will gradually decrease as new words are likely to overlap with the existing nodes.
 - Find_words => `O(n)` where `n` is the number of nodes in a Trie.
-For instance, if all words in a dictionary are starting with `a` and search string is also `a` then it has visit every node which is a linear operation.
+For instance, if all words in a dictionary are starting with `a` and search string is also `a` then it has to visit every node which is a linear operation.